 This website is NOT an official outlet for town government.
 It presents

 Transfer Station (DUMP) Fees

-Town Committee Meetings
+Calendar of Town Committee Meetings

 Selectboard Office Hours

 8 a.m. – 4 p.m.

 Committee meeting notices and minutes are posted at www.mytowngovernment.org

 If only the river were this blue...